 If your rules, hooks, custom database scripts, or webtasks call a service in your intranet or behind another firewall, be sure to whitelist the Auth0 public IP addresses.
 This lets requests from those IP addresses through.
-You can find the IP addresses for each region in your Auth0 dashboard, where you edit rules, hooks, or custom DB scripts.
+You can find the IP addresses for each region in your Auth0 Dashboard, where you edit rules, hooks, or custom database scripts.

 Run tenant configuration checks